Kurento/kurento/source/tutorials/java/tutorial-3-one2many.rst

    *One to many video call Media Pipeline*

 This is a web application, and therefore it follows a client-server architecture.
-In the client-side, the logic is implemented in **JavaScript**.
+At the client-side, the logic is implemented in **JavaScript**.
-In the server-side we use the **Kurento Java Client** in order to reach the **Kurento Server**.
+At the server-side we use the **Kurento Java Client** in order to reach the **Kurento Server**.
 All in all, the high level architecture of this demo is three-tier.
 To communicate these entities two WebSockets are used.
 First, a WebSocket is created between client and server-side to implement a custom signaling protocol.
-Second, another WebSocket is used to perform the communication between the Kurento Java Client and the Kurento Server.
+Second, another WebSocket is used to perform the communication between the Kurento Java Client and the Kurento Media Server.
 This communication is implemented by the **Kurento Protocol**.
-For further information, please see this :doc:`page <../../mastering/kurento_protocol>` of the documentation.
+For further information, please see this :doc:`page <../../mastering/kurento_protocol>`.

-To communicate the client with the server we have designed a signaling protocol based on `JSON`:term: messages over `WebSocket`:term: 's.
-The normal sequence between client and server would be as follows:
+Client and application server communicate using a signaling protocol based on `JSON`:term: messages over `WebSocket`:term: 's.
+The normal sequence between client and server is as follows:

 1. A *Master* enters in the system.
-There must be one and only one *Master* each time.
-For that, if a *Master* has already entered, an error message is sent when another user tries to become the *Master*.
+There must be one and only one *Master* at any time.
+For that, if a *Master* has already present, an error message is sent if another user tries to become *Master*.

-2. N *Viewers* connects to the master.
-If no *Master* is present, then an error is sent to the *Viewer* which tries to see the *Master* stream.
+2. N *Viewers* connect to the master.
+If no *Master* is present, then an error is sent to the corresponding *Viewer*.

-3. The *Viewers* can leave the communication at any time.
+3. *Viewers* can leave the communication at any time.

-4. When a *Master* finishes the communication, then each connected *Viewer* receives an *stopCommunication* message to finish also the video broadcasting.
+4. When the *Master* finishes the session each connected *Viewer* receives an *stopCommunication* message and also terminates its session.

 We can draw the following sequence diagram with detailed messages between